 “Go on, have a pasty,” said Harry, who had never had anything to share before or, indeed, anyone to share it with.
 It was a nice feeling, sitting there with Ron, eating their way through all Harry’s pasties, cakes, and sweets (the sandwiches lay forgotten).

-- Harry Potter and the Sorcerer's Stone
+Harry Potter and the Sorcerer's Stone

-Making friends with food is the first lesson you learn in school
+Making friends with food

 Harry's first introduction to making a friend was sharing his Pumpkin Pasties and other sweets with Ron Weasley on his first train journey to Hogwarts.
-It's the moment that you know Harry finally has the opportunity to forge the love and friendship he has been lacking in his first 11 years with the Dursleys, and one of my favorite moments from this series.
+It's the moment that you know Harry finally has the opportunity to forge the love and friendship he has been lacking in his first 11 years with the Dursleys and is one of my favorite moments from the series.
 Just like the confection found on the Hogwarts express, these Pumpkin Pasties are a magical treat to be shared with new and old friends alike.

 I always assumed that the Pumpkin Pasties in Harry Potter were a sweet confection as they were purchased from the Honeydukes Express Trolley in the Hogwart Express.
 However, I really wanted to experiment with a savory filling too because I thought these would make a spectacular main dish for dinner.
 In the end, I chose to make two fillings for these Pumpkin Pasties; one sweet and one savory.